 Generally speaking, a lack of rakeback leads to softer games.
 Pro’s and high-volume grinders prefer to have some stable variance-free income based on their volume.
 Therefore they tend to stay away from low rakeback sites.
 As a result, the games can be a lot softer nowadays.
 For the highest online poker stakes, it’s still the best option in the market to find action.

-Next to their beneficial rake structure, the GG Network is one of the highest trafficking poker networks with action running around the clock.
+Next to their beneficial rake structure for low to mid stakes, the GG Network is one of the highest trafficking poker networks with action running around the clock.
 A lot of the game features are incentivizing to gamble it up.
 Examples are the option to straddle as well as a minimum buy-in amount of just 10 big blinds!

 Your rakeback percentage is based on different tiers in their internal reward system called the Fish Buffet.
 The more rake you generate, the better the rakeback in general but a PVI (Player Value Index) score is used to determine your actual percentage.
 If you’re a crusher you will receive less rakeback than a losing player.
 This is their way to protect the ecosystem and balance the pros to recreational players ratio.

-When you sign up a new account or redeposit on an inactive existing account at Natural8 you’ll receive a deposit bonus of 200% up to $1688.
-It clears at a 20% rate ($50 in rake = $10 bonus cleared) without expiration date.
-Therefore it’s 20% extra rakeback on top of your Fish Buffet earnings.
+When you sign up a new account at GGPoker you’ll receive a deposit bonus of 100% up to $600.
+It clears at a 25% rate ($20 in rake = $5 bonus cleared) withóut expiration date.
+Therefore it can be treated as 25% extra rakeback on top of your Fish Buffet earnings.

-You can also link your Natural8 account to the PLO Mastermind Black Card to earn extra rewards.
+You can also link your GGPoker account to Black Card to earn extra rewards.

 When playing from a heavily regulated country or restricted market your options might be limited to play online PLO.
 If this is you, it’s probably best to check out poker apps like Pokerbros, PP Poker and Upoker.